ethereum/go-ethereum/docs/_clef/Introduction.md

   also an API that enables communication with an external UI.
 This has to be enabled using `--stdio-ui` at startup.
 This channel is considered TRUSTED and is used to pass approvals and passwords between the user and Clef.

+* Clef does not store keys - the user is responsible for securely storing and backing up keyfiles.
+  Clef does store account passwords in its encrypted vault if they are explicitly provided to Clef by the user to enable automatic account unlocking.

+The external API never handles any sensitive data directly, but it can be used to request Clef to sign some data or a transaction.
+It is the internal API that controls signing and triggers requests for manual approval (automatic approves actions that conform to attested rulesets) and passwords.

 The general flow for a basic transaction-signing operation using Clef and an Ethereum node such as Geth is as follows: